Why Are Flanking Sequences Important For Amplifying Str Fragments

 The Role of Flanking Sequences in Primer Design

 Flanking sequences serve as the foundation for primer design in STR analysis.
 These unique regions, typically ranging from 50-200 base pairs in length on either side of the repetitive core, contain sequences that are specific to each STR locus.
-By designing primers that anneal to these flanking regions, scientists check that the PCR process amplifies only the intended STR fragment, avoiding non-specific binding to other repetitive elements in the genome.
+By designing primers that anneal to these flanking regions, scientists confirm that the PCR process amplifies only the intended STR fragment, avoiding non-specific binding to other repetitive elements in the genome.

 Ensuring Amplification Specificity and Efficiency